nitish-nagesh/nitish-nagesh.github.io/_pages/about.md

 I have expertise in Python, R, SQL, PyTorch, TensorFlow, and LangChain.

 Outside of work, I enjoy science communication and mentoring people from diverse backgrounds.

+I am on the industry and academic job market with an expected graduation date of August 2026.